Finding a Job Overseas

 to others.
 Jobs in Asia are on the increase and can be quite rewarding.
 China was seventh in in HSBC’s 2012 Expat Explorer Economics annual survey, which included such factors as disposable income, quality of life.
 Expats working in India have increased dramatically as well.

-If you know you want an international career while you're still in college or planning t go to grad school, your choice of what to study can make a big difference.
+If you know you want an international career while you're still in college or starting grad school, your choice of what to study can make a big difference.
 A large number of overseas jobs in the private sector are in technology.
-A degree or a major in business or finance is valuable, too.
-For government or UN jobs, studying public health and/or public policy can be helpful.
+A degree or a major in science, business or finance is valuable, in both public and private sectors.
+For government, UN and NGO jobs, studying public health and/or public policy can be useful.
 Know where your abilities lie and do your research.

 If you're already in the workforce, your odds are